flo-compbio/gopca/README.rst

 GO-PCA
 ======

-GO-PCA is an unsupervised method to explore gene expression data using prior knowledge.
+GO-PCA is an unsupervised method to **explore gene expression data using prior knowledge**.
 The `GO-PCA paper`__ has recently been published in PLOS ONE.

 __ go_pca_paper_

-GO-PCA combines `principal component analysis (PCA)`__  with `nonparametric GO enrichment analysis`__ in order to generate *signatures*, i.e., small sets of genes that are both strongly correlated and closely functionally related.
-It then produces a *signature matrix*, designed to provide a systematic, easily interpretable view of biologically relevant expression patterns.
+GO-PCA combines `principal component analysis (PCA)`__  with `nonparametric GO enrichment analysis`__ in order to generate **signatures**, i.e., small sets of genes that are both strongly correlated and closely functionally related.
+It then produces a **signature matrix**, designed to serve as a systematic and easily interpretable representation of biologically relevant expression patterns.

 __ pca_
 __ go_enrich_